 James Houtrides (2013) is retired from a distinguished career in print and broadcast journalism.
 Starting out as a reporter for a daily newspaper in Louisiana, he moved into an editor’s position at McGraw-Hill.
 For the last 30+ years of his career, he worked as a writer and producer at CBS News (Charles Kuralt and later Charles Osgood).
 In his spare time, he has returned to an old love, writing poetry.
 Jim lives in Boerum Hill, Brooklyn.

-Henrik Krogius (2012, 2013) is the past editor of the Heights Press, an old and venerable weekly newspaper focused on news about Brooklyn Heights, downtown Brooklyn and beyond.
+Henrik Krogius (2012, 2013) was editor of the Heights Press, an old and venerable weekly newspaper focused on news about Brooklyn Heights, downtown Brooklyn and beyond.
 Articles written by Joseph Mohbat for the Heights Press were considered by some to be among the best the paper published.
-Henrik is the author of The Brooklyn Heights Promenade, the first book to delve into the curious history of that very visible project.
-He is currently working on a history of the Brooklyn Bridge Park.
-Henrik lives in Brooklyn Heights.
+Henrik was the author of The Brooklyn Heights Promenade, the first book to delve into the curious history of that very visible project.
+He wrote a history of the Brooklyn Bridge Park.
+Henrik lived in Brooklyn Heights.

 Matt Schudel (2015, 2016) has had a long career as a journalist at The Washington Post.
 He has been serving on the obituary desk of the Post since 2004.
 Among his many and notable obits are those on Robert Bork, Ben E. King, William Zinsser, author of the classic guide ‘On Writing Well,’ and Joseph E. Mohbat, namesake of the Mohbat Prize for Writing, and many more.
 Besides his role writing these fascinating human stories, Matt has been a feature and magazine writer, jazz and art critic and editor of all types of writing.
 He likes obituaries because he believes that nothing is more interesting than people’s lives.
 Matt lives in Maryland.